-- infill existing window opening on first story - enlarge existing window opening on second story for longer window - reopen original door opening on second story by removing wood panels South elevation of main building - infill two existing window openings in first story near front of building - create two new door openings in the first story near front of building - infill two exisitng window openings between the first and second stories near the rear of the building
+South elevation of main building

+- infill existing window openings in first story near front of building - create two new door openings in the first story near front of building in place of existing window openings - infill two existing window openings between the first and second stories near the rear of the building

-The facility is visible from Patrick Street and from the public alley on the north side of the building.
-Views of the first story at the rear and along the south side are limited.
+The complex is visible from Patrick Street and from the public alley on the north side of the building.
+The rear is partially visible in a through-block view down the alley.
+Views of the first story of the main building at the rear and the south side from the public right of way are limited.